agentbellnorm/dativity/README.md

 ## Motivation

-Conventional process engines (like [Activiti](https://www.activiti.org/)) are centered around activities and the sequence in which they should be performed.
+Conventional process engines (like [Activiti](https://www.activiti.org/)) are centered around activities and the sequence in which they should be performed according to design.

-The key concept of Dativity is not to say in what sequence actions in a process _should_ be performed.
+The key idea of Dativity is to not say in what sequence actions in a process _should_ be performed.
-But rather what actions _can_ be performed given how business activities depend on collected information.
+But rather what actions are _possible_ to do given how actions depend on collected information.

-For example, you cannot review an insurance claim before the claim has been submitted.
-However, it can be reviewed precisely after it has been submitted.
+For example, you cannot accept or deny an insurance claim before it has been submitted - it can be reviewed precisely after it has been submitted.

-Process engines should be concerned with process models,
+Process software should not keep its own state.
+The value the software is providing should be accessed through a pure function of two things: a static process-model, and a process instance consisting of data that evolves throughout the instance of the process as information is gathered.

-##
+## Design

 Dativity models a process into three different entities:
 * Actions